 The displays were as quietly elegant as you would expect from a high-level show but punctuated by moments of jaw-dropping drama.

-Nearby, Carlton Hobbs of New York stopped traffic with a wall sized tile kitchen mural from 18th Century Valenica, Spain.
+Nearby, Carlton Hobbs of New York stopped traffic with a wall-sized tile kitchen mural from 18th Century Valencia, Spain.
 Attributed to Vincente Navarro, the mural is composed of 108 polychrome glazed tiles and depicts two liveried servants carrying platters laden with whole lamb and chicken.
 Although kitchen art of the period is rare, in silk-rich Valencia Navarro’s tile paintings were highly prized and stylistically changed to reflect the changing fashions of the times.

-With international trade at an all time high during the 18th Century, it was fitting that Robert Simon Fine Art, Tuxedo Park, NY, mixed Italian Old Masters and Latin American colonial art of the Cuzco School.
-The focus, however, was on Florence maestro Onorio Marinari’s “Pentinent Magdalene.”
+With international trade at an all-time high during the 18th Century, it was fitting that Robert Simon Fine Art, Tuxedo Park, NY, mixed Italian Old Masters and Latin American colonial art of the Cuzco School.
+The focus, however, was on Florence maestro Onorio Marinari’s “Pertinent Magdalene.”